Paraty, Southern Coast, Brazil

 Discover Paraty - Historical Walking Tour

-Paraty is a charming town on Brazil's Emerald Coast, the center of which has remained virtually unchanged since its heyday as a port for gold passing through from the mines of Minas Gerais.
+Paraty is a charming town on Brazil's Emerald Coast, the centre of which has remained virtually unchanged since its heyday as a port for gold passing through from the mines of Minas Gerais.
 Enjoy a fascinating walking tour of this world heritage site.

 Kayak in Picinguaba Bay